nickmckay/Temperature12k/README.md

 #### Code used to generate 12k reconstructions

-The data and code used to produce the reconstructions in Scientific Data Analysis paper are also archived in this repository.
-Note, as of December 2019, not although the code sets are complete, they may not work out of the box on most systems.
-Look for improvements in interoperability and documentation in coming months.
+The data and code used to produce the reconstructions in Scientific Data Analysis paper, as well as plotting code, is also archived in this repository.
+These are up to date with the publication version of the paper, but they may not work out of the box on most systems.
+We hope present some of the methods as notebooks in the future.
+Please post an issue or get in touch with us if you're having trouble running the code.